Don’t Make These Mistakes When Using Iron Oxide For Your Pottery

 2. Improper Mixing:

-A glaze is comprised of several ingredients that might settle down when not used for a long time.
-Similarly, if you mix iron oxide with clay or any other glazing mix, it is important to mix it thoroughly to ensure the color is evenly distributed once the firing process has been completed.
+A glaze comprises several ingredients that might settle down when not used for a long time.
+Similarly, suppose you mix iron oxide with clay or any other glazing mix.
+In that case, it is important to mix it thoroughly to ensure the color is evenly distributed once the firing process has been completed.
 If you fail to mix iron oxide properly, it can lead to inconsistent speckling and coloring.
 To mix things better, you can blend or sieve the iron oxide with the glaze, slip, or clay to ensure things are rightly dispersed in terms of color.

 3. Insufficient Testing: